huggingface/diffusers/docs/source/en/api/pipelines/cogvideox.md

 ### Quantized inference

-[PytorchAO](https://github.com/pytorch/ao) and [Optimum-quanto](https://github.com/huggingface/optimum-quanto/) can be used to quantize the Text Encoder, Transformer and VAE modules to lower the memory requirement of CogVideoX.
-This makes it possible to run the model on a free-tier T4 Colab or lower VRAM GPUs as well!
+[torchao](https://github.com/pytorch/ao) and [Optimum-quanto](https://github.com/huggingface/optimum-quanto/) can be used to quantize the text encoder, Transformer and VAE modules to lower the memory requirements.
+This makes it possible to run the model on a free-tier T4 Colab or lower VRAM GPUs!

 It is also worth noting that TorchAO quantization is fully compatible with `torch.compile`, which allows for much faster inference speed.
 Additionally, the models can be serialized and stored in a quantized datatype to save disk space when using PytorchAO.
 Find examples and benchmarks at these links:
 - [torchao](https://gist.github.com/a-r-r-o-w/4d9732d17412888c885480c6521a9897)